kth-step/itppv-course/sml-examples/README.md

 Rationale for build scripts: https://thebreakfastpost.com/2015/06/10/standard-ml-and-how-im-compiling-it/

-To build and run the queue example:
+To build and run the queue example using Poly/ML:
 ```shell
 cd queue
 ../scripts/polybuild qrun.mlb